Project Lifecycle - The Waterfall

 Finally, we have reached your destination!
 Great vacation, very relaxing.
 Oh, let’s not forget to go through Customs before going back, we brought so many souvenirs!

-Finally, our trip is over, we conquered the Waterfall
+Finally, our trip is over, we conquered the Waterfall.

 However before we go home, we got to go through the Customs